How to Start Your Own LLC in Georgia - Complete Guide

 Typical Elements

-An EIN identifies your business for tax purposes.
+EIN determines your business to the taxing authority.
 Required if:

-Responsible Party: Must be a natural person controlling the entity's funds (SSN, ITIN, or EIN required).
+Responsible Party: It has to be a natural person who controls the funds of the entity (SSN, ITIN or EIN is required).

 Apply via the IRS website.